 Check out these tips for visiting the Tower of London with Kids

-While you’re at the Tower, be sure to take a picture with Tower Bridge and check times to watch it open here.
+While you’re at the Tower, be sure to take a picture with Tower Bridge, or what the children’s songs refer to as the “London Bridge”, and check times to watch it open here.

 7. Kensington Palace